Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Results

-\textit{RQ-C1 to RQ-C3} The strongest \emph{motivation of companies} for using AI technology is an increase in productivity (\textit{n}~=~23), followed by an increase in flexibility (\textit{n}~=~21), customer requirements (\textit{n}~=~18), and adjustment of business models (\textit{n}~=~18). \emph{Risks} by using AI are financial aspects (\textit{n}~=~24), qualification of employees (\textit{n}~=~21), and acceptance by employees (\textit{n}~=~18).
-56.8\% of the participants stated that their company uses AI technology in prototypes (12 companies) or applications on a daily basis (13 companies).
-Furthermore, AI technology has been used in 54.2\% of the companies for more than two years.
-More details were revealed by the free-form answers about the \emph{application areas of AI}.
+\textit{RQ-C1 to RQ-C3} The strongest \textit{motivation of companies} for using AI technology is an increase in productivity (\textit{n}~=~23), followed by an increase in flexibility (\textit{n}~=~21), customer requirements (\textit{n}~=~18), and adjustment of business models (\textit{n}~=~18). \textit{Risks} by using AI are financial aspects (\textit{n}~=~24), qualification of employees (\textit{n}~=~21), and acceptance by employees (\textit{n}~=~18).
+56.8\% of the participants stated that their company uses AI technology in prototypes (12 companies) or applications daily (13 companies).
+Furthermore, over two years, AI technology has been used in 54.2\% of companies.
+More details were revealed by the free-form answers about the \textit{application areas of AI}.
 Here, we found four clusters: